KAND Award Descriptions and Criteria

 IRIS Award: Must NOT be an RD or a member of AND/TAND/KAND, must be known to Dietitians throughout the District, and must contribute to nutrition in one of the following ways: a) promoting the advancement of the field of nutrition through scientific knowledge or technical skills, b) demonstrating goodwill through notable service in furthering the advancement of dietetics and promoting its high standards through resourced, time, financial or personnel support, c) furthering the cultural growth of dietetics, or d) contributing to the public awareness of the field of dietetics.

-Preceptor of the Year Award: Any DPD or DI Program director with an accredited program in Tennessee may nominate 1 preceptor for this award to their local dietetic association.
+Janet Buck Preceptor of the Year Award: Any DPD or DI Program director with an accredited program in Tennessee may nominate 1 preceptor for this award to their local dietetic association.
 Self-nominations will not be accepted.
-Preceptors considered for this award have demonstrated exemplary accomplishments of core preceptor responsibilities including: using innovative teaching skills and techniques to facilitate learning, acting as a mentor to elevate student learning and level of practice, and excellence in professional practice by engaging beyond membership in local, state, or national organizations, community organizations, workplace committees, public policy, etc.
+Preceptors considered for this award have demonstrated exemplary accomplishments of core preceptor responsibilities including: using innovative teaching skills and techniques to facilitate learning, acting as a mentor to elevate student learning and level of practice, and excellence in professional practice by engaging beyond membership in local, state, or national organizations, community organizations, workplace committees, public policy just as Janet Buck did so faithfully.

 KAND Specific Awards